Public Housing for Nova Scotians

 Roles and Responsibilities

-Provincial departments and agencies, municipalities and the federal government work together to provide public housing.
+Provincial departments and agencies, municipalities, industry, and the federal government work together to provide public housing.

 The Department of Growth and Development